Gokuldroid/zen-alias/README.md

 ### Aliases syntax
 -----

 Create *.aliases* file in the root directory of the project. add your per project aliases like this.
+You can find a sample file [here](https://github.com/Gokuldroid/zen-alias/blob/main/.aliases).

 ```
 yc: yarn w @zen-alias/client